pentacledotai/defi-learning/atomics/hold.md

 ## What is it?

 Starting with Bitcoin, cryptocurrencies have introduced a truly novel form of money (and more) to the world.
-The thing which unites and makes this asset class special is the technology referred to as **blockchain**; a set of algorithms and rules that constitute a distributed digital network where each participant (e.g. holder of a cryptocurrency) can be sure that their balances are correct and accessible.
+The thing which unites and makes this asset class special is the technology referred to as **blockchain**; a set of algorithms and rules that constitute a distributed digital network where each participant (e.g. holder of a cryptocurrency) can be sure that their balances are correct and accessible — without trusting a central intermediary, like a bank.

 Ethereum, the second biggest cryptocurrecy today, proved that blockchains are useful for more than just simple money transfers; it allows people to build decentralized apps, which, in less than a decade, has resulted in an explosion of Decentralized Financial (DeFi) protocols, and tokens of all kind, including NFTs.